Houston Construction Defect Attorneys

 Contact a Houston Construction Defect Lawyer at (888) 493-1629

 If you have suffered a serious loss as a result of a personal injury, unfair business practices, or negligence related to a construction defect, you should consult with an experienced Houston business litigation lawyer to learn more about your options.
-At Arnold & Itkin LLP, our legal team has extensive experience in the area of business litigation and construction defect law that can be used to your advantage when filing a claim.
+At Arnold & Itkin, our legal team has extensive experience in the area of business litigation and construction defect law that can be used to your advantage when filing a claim.

-We understand that this may be a frustrating, emotional, or a financially devastating time in the lives of victims, and we do everything in our power to ensure that our clients are compensated for what they have lost.
+We understand that this may be a frustrating, emotional, or financially devastating time in the lives of victims, and we do everything in our power to ensure that our clients are compensated for what they have lost.
 When dealing with a matter relating to a construction defect or a defect in the structure of your building, you may be entitled to claim compensation from those responsible for your loss, and we can help you seek it.